linguistica-uchicago/lxa5/README.rst

    $ pip install PyQt5

-At the time of writing (March 2017), SIP is best downloaded and installed from `its source <http://pyqt.sourceforge.net/Docs/sip4/installation.html>`_.
+At the time of writing (April 2017), SIP is best downloaded and installed from `its source <http://pyqt.sourceforge.net/Docs/sip4/installation.html>`_.
 (SIP is available through ``pip``, but it does not include the C/C++ code generator for PyQt5.)